git-pull/tao-of-tmux/manuscript/01-thinking-tmux.md

 Q> It comes at a disappointment, because some are interested in the idea of Q> being able to persist a tree of processes after restart.
 That goes out of Q> scope of what tmux is meant to do.
+Q>
+Q> In addition to session managers, [tmux-resurrect](https://github.com/tmux-plugins/tmux-resurrect) Q> is a tool that attempts to preserve running programs, working directories and Q> so on within tmux.
+The benefit with tmux-resurrect is there's no JSON/YAML Q> config needed.